dadario10/Data_Modeling_Project/README.md

 </br>

 ## Models
-The models that were we used:
+The models that we used were:
 * Arima
 * XGBoost
 * Artificial Neural Network for Regression

 ## Visualization
-To visualise our data and predictions, we used the following:
+To visualize our data and predictions, we used the following:

 * [Tableau Stock Visualizations Project 4](https://public.tableau.com/app/profile/dario.micucci/viz/StockVisualizationsProject4/VolumeDashboard?publish=yes)
 * Matplot

 ## Challenges
-The challenges that we expereinced were:
+The challenges that we experienced were:

 * Model selections
 * Complexity and shape of the data
-* Limited experience level of Models
+* Limited experience with level of Models
 * More advanced engineered features required

 ## Summary